 I’m here to encourage you to ignore that temptation and to provide you some advice on how to handle a paternity leave in your startup or small business.
 I’m talking to you, dudes, or at least you, the one who isn’t having a baby in the relationship.

-I'm a co-founder and COO of Giant Hat, a software development consultancy which works with tech startups to solve their problems and bring products to market.
+I’m the Production Director at Giant Hat, a software development consultancy which works with tech startups to solve their problems and bring products to market.
 I have a lot on my plate in my role here: operations, financials, project management, front-end development, client relationships, business development.
 I recently became a father of two and I want to share my experience with preparing to take a paternity leave.

 In the startup world, we’re encouraged to engross our lives in the pursuit of the success of our idea.
 I’m here to tell you that with the right team and preparation (yes, you have to prepare for it) you can take a paternity leave.
 It might not be 12 weeks of paternal bliss, but it will be enough time to help transition things at home and to provide a needed level of support to your partner or spouse.
 I’m going to show you how you CAN and why you SHOULD do it.